-CheckQueue Workspace [Project] [Detailed] [Wait]
+CheckQueue LogFile Workspace [Project] [Wait]

 Required Parameters Description

+Output log file generated when the batch script is executed.

 Workspace Workspace file (.rwp).

-Optional Parameters Description
+Optional Parameters Description Project Project.

-Project Project.
 Default is the default project.

-Detailed Log file.

-Oracle Only Parameters Description Wait Whether to wait until the Queue Processor(s) queue is empty.
+Oracle Only Parameters Description

+Wait Whether to wait until the Queue Processor(s) queue is empty.
 Specify: Yes, to wait indefinitely.
 No, to not wait.
 The number of seconds to wait for the count on the queue to change.
 If the count does not change within the specified time, BRP resumes.
-Sixty minutes is recommended.
+Sixty minutes is

+recommended.
 0 means no timeout.